StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 ### Available properties and methods

 Several element properties and methods are available for use in propagation functions.
-Synchronous functions also have access to stateChangesRepository methods.
+Functions with synchronous execution also have access to stateChangesRepository methods.

 #### Element properties and methods

-The `element` properties and methods listed below can be used in **async and synchronous** propagation functions.
-Synchronous functions also have access to [stateChangesRepository methods](propagation-functions.md#statechangesrepository-methods).\_\_
+The `element` properties and methods listed below can be used in propagation functions with either **asynchronous and synchronous execution**.
+Functions with synchronous execution also have access to [stateChangesRepository methods](propagation-functions.md#statechangesrepository-methods).

 * `element.name` - Returns the name of the current element.
 * `element.type` - Returns type of the current element.